Two men killed after car and motorbike collide in Co Cork

 Two men have been killed in a crash involving a car and a motorcycle on the main Cork-Limerick N20 road just outside Charleville this afternoon.

-The collision happened on the Limerick side of Charleville at around 1.50pm when a motorcyclist heading towards Limerick was in collision with a car driving towards Charleville.
+The collision happened on the Limerick side of Charleville at about 1.50pm when a motorcyclist heading towards Limerick was in a collision with a car driving towards Charleville.

 Both the motorcyclist, who is in his early 20s, and the driver of the car, who is in his late 50s, were pronounced dead at the scene by a local doctor after emergency services were alerted.

-A Garda Forensic Crash Investigator is due at the scene shortly to begin an investigation into the collision while a Garda PSV inspector is due to examine both vehicles involved in the crash
+A Garda forensic collision investigator is due at the scene shortly to begin an investigation into the collision, while a Garda PSV inspector is due to examine both vehicles involved in the crash